 3. It is well known that at the time of our Saviour's advent the world at large was familiar with the Jewish expectation, and even shared it.
 The Desire of the People was the Desire of the Nations also.
-The coming of the Magi was a testimony to this : the blessing of the Spirit resting upon the seed sown in the Captivity.
-Outside the Scripture we read : "Percrebuerat Oriente toto vetus et constans opinio esse in fatis ut eo tempore Judæa profecti rerum potirentur."
-So also : "Pluribus persuasio inerat antiquis sacerdotum literis contineri eo ipso tempore fore ut valesceret oriens, profectique Judæa rerum potirentur."

-4. Finally, all this will explain the appeals of the early A
+The coming of the Magi was a testimony to this: the blessing of the Spirit resting upon the seed sown in the Captivity.
+Outside the Scripture we read: "Percrebuerat Oriente toto vetus et constans opinio esse in fatis ut eo tempore Judaea profecti rerum potirentur."
+And again: "Pluribus persuasio inerat anti-quis sacerdotum literis contineri eo ipso tempore fore ut valesceret oriens, profectique Judaea rerum potirentur."
+4. Finally, all this will explain the appeals of the early preachers of the Faith